philsch27/Phil_Challenge/README.md

 • Provide your code in a Git repository named <FIRSTNAME>_Challenge on GitHub.com

-The following item is not included, but might be added at a later time:
+The following item is not included, but will be added in the future:

 • Develop and apply automated tests to validate the correctness of the server configuration.